benmccormick/benmccormick.github.io/pages/posts/book-review-talking-with-tech-leads.md

 For a developer like myself who is still figuring out what it looks like to have a career in this industry though, this book is a tapestry of ideas and possibilities.
 I'd recommend it to anyone who's been underwhelmed by the extreme career paths that serve as the "path of least resistance" in some organizations, and want to become leaders without sacrificing their roots.

 *You can purchase Talking with Tech Leads as an e-book through [Leanpub][twtl] or as a paperback on [Amazon][amzn]*

-### Subscribe

-Thanks for taking the time to read this post!
-Software development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my post from last year on [problem solving][debug].

 [twtl]: https://leanpub.com/talking-with-tech-leads?a=3a4Srv2pP9p87WQ_eoDoGp